holyfamilyseattle/holyfamilyseattle.github.io/content/announcements.md

 	<li>For questions, please contact the ministry leads, Jees Jacob (@ 949-397-7696) & Minta Thomas (@ 206-693-1834)</li>
 </ul>

-4. We are grateful to announce that Fr.
-James Joseph will be officiating the Easter Mass celebrations.
-We warmly invite everyone to join us for this blessed occasion and request that you please <a target="_blank" href="http://evite.me/487fcgPmhm">RSVP</a> so that we can make the necessary arrangements for logistics and planning.

-5. The Holy Family Syro Malabar Catholic Mission now has the option for <a target="_blank" href="https://holyfamilyseattle.org/donation/">online donations</a>.
+4. The Holy Family Syro Malabar Catholic Mission now has the option for <a target="_blank" href="https://holyfamilyseattle.org/donation/">online donations</a>.
 We kindly ask that you prayerfully consider setting up recurring donations to support the church's activities.
 If you have any questions or concerns, please reach out to any of the trustees.

-6. Next week’s Easter Mass (April 8th Saturday, 2023) is at 4.30 PM and the venue is Christ the King Lutheran Church (https://goo.gl/maps/zcVAGcsD3jCAhs5y9)
+5. Next week’s Easter Mass (April 16th Sunday, 2023) is at 5:00 PM and the venue is Christ the King Lutheran Church (https://goo.gl/maps/zcVAGcsD3jCAhs5y9)

 ---